ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     > [!NOTE]
     > **The `/etc/modules` file has been replaced by the `/etc/modules-load.d/` directory**\
-    > Notice the related warning about this change at the beggining of the `/etc/modules` file.
-If you check inside the `/etc/modules-load.d/` directory, you will find a `modules.conf` symlink file pointing to the `/etc/modules` file ensuring retrocompatibility with packages that still haven't adapted to this change like `lm_sensors`.
+    > Notice the related warning about this change at the beginning of the `/etc/modules` file.
+If you check inside the `/etc/modules-load.d/` directory, you will find a `modules.conf` symlink file pointing to the `/etc/modules` file ensuring backwards compatibility with packages that still have not adapted to this change like `lm_sensors`.

 3. To ensure that all the modules configured by `sensors-detect` are loaded, reboot your system: